Tammy McOmber

 Accreditation

 NNU is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
-The NNU Psy.D. program is planning to submit an application to be “Accredited, On Contingency” to the American Psychological Association (APA) Commission on Accreditation in the spring of 2024.
+The NNU Psy.D. program has submitted its application for accreditation to the American Psychological Association (APA) Commission on Accreditation.
+The program is not currently accredited by the American Psychological Association.

 Doctoral clinical psychology programs (PsyD in clinical psychology) open up careers with community mental health agencies, graduate programs, doctoral programs, medical centers and private practices.